ENriqueFRiasM/TEST1/_pages/cv.md

     online and traditional courses.
 Designed the MSc degree in AI/Data Science from scratch.

 * Telefónica Research, Madrid, Spain                        April 2008-March 2021
-    * Researcher, AI Research Group
+    * Applied Researcher, Core Innovation, AI Group
-    * Activities: ﻿ Lead research and prototyping in a variety of Big Data areas including mobility, user modelling, big data for social good, visualization of information  and urban computing.
-Big Data evangelist for the Business       Units of the Telefonica Group.
-Transfer of the algorithms & results to the engineering groups of Telefonica for the deployment in business units.
-Patenting the new methods and technologies developed.
-Presenting to the media and     other third parties (public institutions, international agencies) the results and social benefits of Big Data.
-Finding and defining collaborations with third parties for Big Data projects.
+    * Lead research, prototyping and alpha versions in AI user-centered products including mobility, user modelling (gender, socieconomics, age, points of interest, routes), AI for social good and urban computing.
+Manage focused groups of engineers, and PhDs for the creation of new services.
+AI evangelist for the Telef´onica Group.
+Co-creation of new products with business units and/or transfer algorithms and results to the business groups.
+Patenting new methods.
+Presenting to the media and other third parties (public institutions, international agencies) the results and social benefits of AI.
+Some Projects:

+        * AI for IoT and Telco Networks - Client: TEF Tech Designed LSTM for identification of network status for maintenance prediction.
+Designed clustering techniques (GMM, SOM, spectral) for anomaly detection and behavioral         modeling of Movistar Car.
+Advanced Socioeconomic and Unemployment Prediction I developed cuttingedge ML models aimed at predicting socioeconomic levels and unemployment rates for both geographical areas and individuals.
+Prediction accuracy up to 90%.
+Systems were integrated into personalization platform, enhancing Telef´onica’s marketing strategies.
+        *  COVID19 Models - Client: LUCA Telefonica Data Unit Used mobility data from cell phone traces to run epidemiological models for prediction of the evolution of the pandemic.
+Results offered to the SEDIA as part of the Telefonica offer.
+        * Drivies - Client: Intrapreneurship product for Car Insurance Created a risk estimation model for drivers based on speed, points of interest, routes, accelearation and decelarion built on top of standard risk model to improve risk scoring.
+The model identified 5% more extra risky drivers.
+        * Tourists Estimation - Smart Steps O2 UK Estimation and prediction of number of tourists based on the roaming information of the network, including origin, areas of visits, time of stay.

 * University of California, Los Angeles (UCLA)                              Sep.
 2006-March 2008
     * Biomedical Engineering Department, UCLA Medical Center